 Instructions

-• Trim off any excess tendons, then press the meat down to form your “lollipop.”
-Repeat this step for the rest of the drumsticks.
+• Trim off any excess tendons and pull off the skin, then press the meat down to form your “lollipop.”
+Repeat this for the rest of the drumsticks.

 • Preheat your smoker for 275F indirect.
 Add some additional wood chunks or chips for added flavor.